-Identifying your visitors is a critical step in leveraging the power of visitor stitching.
-In every customer interaction, across channels and devices, there is an opportunity to capture the identity of the visitor in the form of attributes such as "
+Identifying your visitors is a critical step in leveraging the power of AudienceStream.
+When certain qualifying visitor events occur, such as a user registering or completing a purchase, there is an opportunity to identify that visitor using an event attribute such as

-Visitor stitching is not enabled by default.
-Contact your account manager about activating this feature.
+Visitor stitching is disabled by default.
+Contact your account manager to enable it.

 Learn more about visitor stitching.

-Third-party vendors that also track visitor activity are also likely to have a unique identifier for each user.
-These values can also be used as a Visitor ID attribute in AudienceStream.
-To ensure uniqueness across all third-party vendors it's a best practice to create a separate Visitor ID attribute for each vendor that will be providing an identifier.
-For example, if your visitors have accounts with Facebook and Twitter you would create corresponding Visitor ID attribute for each vendor, such as "Facebook ID" and "Twitter ID".
+Third-party vendors that track visitor activity also maintain a unique identifier for each user.
+These values can also be used as the visitor ID attribute in AudienceStream.
+To ensure uniqueness across all third-party vendors it's a best practice to create a separate visitor ID attribute for each vendor you work with.
+For example, if your visitors have accounts with Facebook and Twitter, create a visitor ID attribute for each vendor, such as "Facebook ID" and "Twitter ID".

-Be sure to review the guide on visitor stitching to ensure you create the most accurate Visitor ID attribute possible.
+Review the guide on visitor stitching to ensure you create the most accurate visitor ID attribute possible.